Alokxmathur/SilverTitans/README.md

 ## Downloading the Project
 You must install Android Studio if you haven't already done so.
 After installing Android Studio, install git and configure Android Studio with the correct location of git.
-Also make sure you have the android sdk downloaded and updated to the latest verion.
+Also make sure you have the android sdk downloaded and updated to the latest version.

+If you don't already have done so, create an account on github.com.
+Once your account is activated, inform coach Alok so he can invite you to join the SilverTitans organization so you can commit changes you make.

 Now create a new project from Version Control of type git with the url: https://github.com/Alokxmathur/SilverTitans.git